arhanashik/PSTUian-android/README.md

 ## DEPLOY
 Just build the release signed bundle/apk.
 YES, it's THAT easy.

+## Version Control
+Here is an overview on the branches:
+- main: Contains the latest stable released code
+- dev: Contains the latest under development codebase
+- release_***: Contains the code for that particular release

 ## CHANGELOG
 2.0.0 - Blood Donation, Check In, Account Verification, Multiple Device
 ----------------------